michhar/maskrcnn-custom/README.md

 ## Inference

-- Apply color splash to an image
+- Apply color splash to an image (all greyscale except for masks which show original color - see Credits)

 `python3 custom.py splash --weights=/path/to/weights/file.h5 --image=<URL or path to file>`

 - Apply color splash to video using the last weights you trained

-`python3 custom.py splash --weights=last --video=<URL or path to file>`
+`python3 custom.py splash_movie --weights=last --video=<URL or path to file>`

+- Apply regular detection (bounding box and scores) and masking to video

+`python3 custom.py classic_movie  --weights=/path/to/weights/file.h5 --video=<URL or path to file>`

 For help, type `python3 custom.py --help`